-You have someone in Washington, DC on Capitol Hill fighting to protect our postal jobs and the wages and benefits postal employees depend on.
+You have someone in Washington, DC on Capitol Hill fighting to protect postal jobs, wages, and benefits postal employees and retirees depend on.
 APWU has within its structure a Legislative & Political Department.
-The Legislative & Political Director's responsibility is to direct the legislative activities of APWU and be the voice of APWU members and their families, in the Halls of Congress.
+The Legislative & Political Director's responsibility is to direct the legislative activities of APWU and be an advocate for APWU members and their families in the halls of Congress.

-The APWU Legislative and Political Department works non-stop to educate members of Congress and their staff on the impacts their legislation will have on working families.
-In recent years, certain members of Congress, and the White House, have proposed the sale of the Postal Service (privatization), plant consolidations, changing retirement rules, slowing down the mail, and reducing federal/postal benefits.
-Our work has never been more important.
+The APWU Legislative and Political Department works tirelessly to educate members of Congress, and their staff, on the impacts legislation will have on our members and their families.
+The Postal Service has faced threats of privatization, plant consolidations, changing retirement rules, slowing down the mail, and reducing federal/postal benefits.
+Today, our work has never been more important.
 To continue fending off these attacks, we need your help.
 Join our team and join the fight!

-As an APWU member, you can pool your voluntary political contributions with your brothers and sisters.
 With our collective strength, we can fight back against corporate-funded politicians and support pro-worker members of Congress and candidates.
-Our Committee on Political Action (COPA) fund is narrowly focused, voluntary and a proven force in shaping postal policy.
-Alone our individual contributions would hardly be noticed, but together we help even the score against large corporate donations.
-It is a cold hard fact that if we are not at the table... we are on the menu.
-COPA gets you a seat at the table.
+Our Committee on Political Action (COPA) fund is narrowly focused, voluntary, and a proven force in shaping postal policy.

-There are several, convenient ways to contribute to COPA that can be found by visiting the COPA page on the APWU website, apwu.org/copa.
+There are several convenient ways to contribute to COPA that can be found by visiting the COPA page on the APWU website, apwu.org/copa.
 You can participate in our new COPA Thrives With \$5 campaign or join the previous campaign of Ten to Win.
 Any amount you can contribute is welcome!
 No amount is too big or too small.